sam-media/wurfl-api/README.md

 	userAgent, ua-profile, support for xhtml of the device.

 2. `getDeviceForHttpRequest($_SERVER)`
-	Most of the time you will use this method, and the API will create the the WURFL_Request_GenericRequest object for you
+	Most of the time you will use this method, and the API will create the WURFL_Request_GenericRequest object for you.

 3. `getDeviceForUserAgent(string $userAgent)`
-    Used to query the API for a given User Agent string
+    Used to query the API for a given userAgent string.

 4. `getDevice(string $deviceID)`
-    Gets the device by its device ID (ex: `apple_iphone_ver1`)
+    Gets the device by its device ID (ex: `apple_iphone_ver1`).

 Usage example:
 ```php